 We operate certain parking facilities under management reimbursement arrangements.
 Under these arrangements, we manage the parking facilities for management fees and pass through the revenues and expenses associated with the facilities to the owners.
 These revenues and expenses are reported in equal amounts as costs reimbursed from our managed locations.
-Management reimbursement revenue was \$72.4 million and \$64.9 million in the three months ended January 31, 2023 and 2022, respectively.
+Management reimbursement revenue was \$80.1 million and \$72.4 million for the three months ended January 31, 2024 and 2023, respectively.